joeuphoria/create-your-own-adventure/english/adrenaritalin/mind-melter.md

 mallow is pulsating!
 Lips buzzing, chest thumping, tensions

-fills your fibers as you reach to to the sticky surface.
+fills your fibers as you reach out to the sticky surface.

 Quickly, you poke at the substance and retract back.
 Nothing.